JeffyLo94/cpsc-353-rbac/README.md

 # [CPSC-353 Project 1 - RBAC Model](https://github.com/JeffyLo94/cpsc-353-rbac)
 A console based application of a simple RBAC model.
   * Implemented in Java
-  * Tested on Mac and Linux
+  * Tested on Mac, Linux, and Windows
   * Extra Credit not implemented

 ### Author: